laher/yt/README.md

 `yt` is VERY experimental - please use with care.

+## Primary Goals

+ * Query yaml documents
+ * Manipulate yaml documents
+ * Merge yamls
+ * Support multi-document files

 ## Background

-I wrote this tool in order to work with multi-document YAML files (kubernetes/kubectl configuration files).
+I originally wrote this tool in order to work with multi-document YAML files (kubernetes/kubectl configuration files).
+The files were repetitive, and I needed to do a little search-and-replace.

+Some time later I found myself working with bigger, more repetitive yaml files (Concourse CI pipelines).

-YAML's multi-document syntax is a really useful feature, but unfortunately some YAML tools do not inherently support multi-document files. ([go-yaml](https://github.com/go-yaml/yaml) itself just picks the first document and ignores the rest.
+Multi-document note: YAML's multi-document syntax is a really useful feature, but unfortunately some YAML tools do not inherently support multi-document files. ([go-yaml](https://github.com/go-yaml/yaml) itself just picks the first document and ignores the rest.
 I have also had other problems with tools I've tried, particularly with nested json inside yaml (I know, I know).

 ## Features